What is Snowflake

 Structured and semi-structured data gets streamed into the business from various sources.
 Data ingestion at a considerable speed can be a hectic task because of the influx of data.
 Data sets that need continuous ELT or ETL of the data are also becoming challenging.

-Its Snowpipe service offers continuous data ingestion.
-It thus enables companies to load the data from outside storage locations like S3, Azure Blob and GCP (Google Cloud Platform) bucket immediately upon becoming available to stage.
+Snowpipe's service offers continuous data ingestion.
+It thus enables companies to load the data from outside storage locations like S3, Azure Blob, and GCP (Google Cloud Platform) bucket immediately upon becoming available to stage.
 Employing auto ingest as well as configuring cloud provider notification facilitates continuous data loading in tables.

-Many enterprises use Machine Learning algorithms for making predictions around data.
-Feature engineering needs data engineers for building, testing and picking apt attributes for ML models.
-The real challenge after models are deployed is a huge quantity of clean, historical and new data.
+Many enterprises use Machine Learning algorithms to make predictions around data.
+Feature engineering needs data engineers for building, testing, and picking apt attributes for ML models.
+The real challenge after models are deployed is a huge quantity of clean, historical, and new data.
 This ensures ML model accuracy.
 Its zero-copy cloning feature copies complete data sets to support every experiment.

-How does Snowflake work is a valid question that's often asked.
-The answer is simply with the help of its unique architecture.
-It separates storage, cloud services and compute to optimize performance and cost while supporting data modernization.
+How Snowflake works is a valid question that's often asked.
+The answer is simply a result of its unique architecture.
+It works on a cloud-native architecture that clearly separates storage, compute, and cloud services to optimize performance and cost while supporting data modernization.
 Its core characteristics are-

 Related Article- What Is Google Cloud Platform